 44. S'more Pie from The Pie Hole and other delights at Wandering Cooks – Every night of the week something new is cooking up at food incubation hub Wandering Cooks.
 From Peruvian tapas to vegan burgers, a new small maker is dishing out from one of three kitchen windows.
 Keep an eye out for The Pie Hole.

-45. Duck tacos, Red Hook – Best paired with a pickled cheeseburger martini, the tacos (often served in a cute little "food truck") play on NYC’s street food trend of mixing Asian and Mexican cuisines.
+45. Duck tacos, Red Hook – Best paired with crispy waffles fries and smoky mayo, the tacos (often served in a cute little "food truck") play on NYC’s street food trend of mixing Asian and Mexican cuisines.

 46. Eggs benny, Artie & Mai – Eggs benedict can be found on breakfast menus all over the city, but we’ll argue that Artie & Mai consistently does it best.

 47. Dessert degustation, Bacchus – Life’s short, eat dessert first.
 And second.
 And third.
 And fourth.
 And fifth…